pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 > **Note:** The `db` variable here denotes the current active database.

-Doing this on the shell will give you a success output similar to the following:
+Doing this operation on the shell will give you a success output similar to the following:

 ```language-bash
 > db.createUser(